joe-sky/jsx-sfc/packages/use-view-data/README.md

 ## Introduction

-`useViewData` is a pattern for create React function components with **separation of concerns** and **more fine grained reusability**.
-It's just a simple type tool for implement the pattern, can be run without runtime code☄️.
+`useViewData` is a TS type tool for create React function components with **separation of concerns** and not be confined to single file components.
+It's just to describe a function component development pattern, you can also not import it☄️.

 > Documentation to be completed